spatialos/UnrealGDK/docs/features.md

 ## Static component replication

 The SpatialOS Unreal GDK supports only one instance of each type of static component replication for components owned by an Actor.
-For example, an Actor can have only one `FooComponent` and one `BarComponent`; it can’t have two `FooComponent`s or two `BarComponent`s.
+For example, an Actor can have one `FooComponent` but not two `FooComponent`s.

 Properties and RPCs within components have the same support as an Actor’s properties and RPCs.